arturdonda/design-patterns/src/creational/singleton/README.md

 - **Thread safety**: If multiple threads attempt to access the singleton simultaneously, you may need to synchronize the creation of the instance to ensure thread safety.

-- **Lazy initialization**: The example provided above demonstrates lazy initialization, where the instance is created only when getInstance() is called for the first time.
+- **Lazy initialization**: The example provided demonstrates lazy initialization, where the instance is created only when `getInstance()` is called for the first time.
 However, this approach may not be thread-safe in a multithreaded environment.

 - **Testing**: Singleton classes can be difficult to unit test due to their global state.
 Mocking the singleton instance or using dependency injection can help with testing.